The Board Committees

 ENGIE attaches the utmost importance to tolerance, respect for the rights of persons, their dignity and their singularity, and to respecting different cultures.

 The Organizational and Management model of Electro Power Systems (“Modello di Organizzazione, Gestione e Controllo, the “Model“) was initially adopted in 2012 and amended from time to time according to law changes and organisational needs.
 The Model in force has been formally adopted by the ENGIE Eps’ Board of Directors on 8th February 2017 and implemented as per ENGIE Eps’ Board resolution dated 14th December 2017.
-On 8th February 2017 the Board appointed the so-called Organismo di Vigilanza, the supervisory body that guarantee a proper application of the Model within the ENGIE Eps Group.
+On 8th February 2017 the Board appointed the so-called Organismo di Vigilanza, the supervisory body that guarantees a proper application of the Model within the ENGIE Eps Group.

 The Model, which is compliant with the guidelines drawn up by trade associations and corporate governance best practices, consists of a general section (Parte Generale) that contains main principles and a more detailed section (Parte Speciale) including procedures and Group policies put in place in order to prevent any criminal offence committed by top management and employees.
 The Model will be subject to further updates and integrations in light of the legislative and regulatory changes or Group’s developments.
 The Group Companies adopted also a Code of Ethics, which is an integral and substantial part of the Model and Anti-Corruption Guidelines.
 All the Group Companies are compliant to the principles and guidelines set forth in the Model, in the Code of Ethics and in the Anti-corruption Guidelines, which can be considered the basis of the Group’s conduct.